ANNarchy/ANNarchy/docs/intro/Rationale.rst

 where :math:`V(t)` denotes the membrane potential of the neuron, :math:`V_m` its equilibrium potential (the potential the cell would have if no current is injected), :math:`I(t)` the total current injected through the membrane, :math:`\tau` the time constant of the membrane, :math:`R` the resistance of the membrane, :math:`V_{th}` the threshold potential for the emission of a spike and :math:`V_{\text{reset}}` the reset potential after the emission.

 The ordinary differential equation (ODE) which governs the evolution of the membrane potential is usually discretized using the Euler or Runge-Kutta methods, with a time step of 1 ms or less.
 When the membrane potential exceeds the threshold, a spike is emitted and sent to all neurons forming synapses with it, thereby increasing the input current :math:`I(t)` for a brief period of time depending on the synapse type.
-The input current due to synaptic activation is usually a weighted sum of post-synaptic currents (modelled as a Dirac, exponentially decaying or alpha function of the time elapsed since the presynaptic neuron has spiked):
+The input current due to synaptic activation is usually a weighted sum of post-synaptic currents (modelled as a Dirac, exponentially decaying or alpha function of the time elapsed since the pre-synaptic neuron has spiked):

 .. math::